spookysalsa/medermade.github.io/week-3/challenges/1-defining-variables/README.md

 In your terminal, make sure you are in this [1-defining-variables](1-defining-variables) directory.

-Type `rspec` followed by the spec file name.
+Type `rspec` followed by the file name.

 ```ruby